mysociety/mysociety.github.io/coding-standards.md

 from this policy - for example, on Alaveteli only those with the label "awaiting review" will be reviewed.)

+You should never make a pull request which is intended for review unless you've tried the code.
+It's surprisingly common that a reviewer's time is wasted by errors that would easily have been found if the author had exercised the code paths that are changed in the pull request.
+Needless to say, you should also make sure that all the automated tests pass as well.

 <sup>1</sup> Some people like to do this because they prefer
 GitHub's presentation of pull requests to that of branches not associated with a pull request.